ustaxes/UsTaxes/ARCHITECTURE.md

 ## Desktop application requirements

-The desktop application is built with [Tauri][tauri-root].
+The desktop application is built with [Tauri][tauri-root], see [this reference for setting up your environment for Tauri](https://tauri.studio/en/docs/getting-started/intro/#setting-up-your-environment).
 While this project does not have any significant rust code yet, this may be built out in the future.
 Running the application as a desktop app requires [Rust][rust-root] installed.

 ## Project design